-The featured photo is from the place I did not know existed at the time I was planning my latest trip to Arizona and Utah.
-The place called Kodachrome Basin State Park in Utah.
+The featured photo is from a place I did not know existed at the time I was planning my latest trip to Arizona and Utah.
+The place is called Kodachrome Basin State Park in Utah.
 I discovered it by accident.

 I keep experimenting with my new Fujifilm setup.
 I really like the Auto ISO setup on Fuji XT2 and how flexible it is.
 Plus, I find the RGB Histogram is extremely valuable when accessing the exposure.
 Because of the Auto ISO and RGB Histogram, I find myself using tripod less often.
 Even during the sunset hike, I did not bring the tripod with me and I did not miss it.

 - Shooting Mode: Aperture Priority (A)